yubowenok/testgen/README.md

   return str(a) + " " + str(b) + "\n"
 ```

+We write a generator rule file to tell testgen how to call those functions.
-* Write a generator rule file _aplusb.rules_.
-Rules file has simple syntax as follows:
+Fill in the generator rule file _aplusb.rules_.
+Rules file has a simple syntax as follows:
 ```
 group = MinusOne
   func = xMinusOne